MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 2. Using **Administrative Tools** > **Services**, restart the **Azure Information Protection Scanner** service.

 3. As before, monitor the event log and the reports to see which files were labeled, what classification was applied, and whether protection was applied.
+This time, event ID **911** is logged.

-This time, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files are discovered.
+Because we configured the schedule to run continuously, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files are discovered.

 ## List of cmdlets for the Azure Information Protection scanner